 We use Mailchimp to send out a newsletter from time to time with important studio news.
 All families must be on this email list.
 We won’t spam you, we promise!
 We typically send out an email once every month.
 If you have a gmail account, these emails will end up in your “Promotions” folder.
 Please double check that you are getting them.
 Even if for whatever reason you are not…

 Major announcements will also be broadcast to our Facebook page and our Facebook parents group (not in the group? you have to request to join, so please do!).
 A “major announcement” includes closings due to inclement weather.
 Weather cancellations will also be communicated to the day’s students through an email or text message blast (so be sure we have your cell phone on file!).

-If you need to communicate with us, feel free to call or text us at 732-860-5846 between the hours of 8am and 8pm.
+If you need to communicate with us, feel free to call us at 732-860-5846 between the hours of 8am and 8pm.
 You can also email us at anytime.
 Do not hesitate to reach out if you have questions, comments, concerns or suggestions.

 In order to create a safe environment for children, we are committed to putting these measures in place.